2011 United Kingdom Alternative Vote referendum: Proportional representation

 Some opponents of AV saw it as a stepping stone toward unwanted (for them) proportional representation, while some supporters of proportional representation saw the referendum as a lost opportunity that would delay a move to proportional representation.
 Both positions have been described as "entirely speculative".
-An Evening Standard editorial described the result of a 'No' win: "the issue of electoral reform will be shelved for a generation".
+An Evening Standard editorial described the result of a "No" win: "the issue of electoral reform will be shelved for a generation".
 On the other hand, Thomas Lundberg, an electoral systems specialist at Glasgow University, wrote in a Political Studies Association paper: "Anything that reduces the ability of small parties to win seats – a process that has been going on since the 1970s at British general elections – could be detrimental to the prospect of a PR transition.
 Because AV raises the threshold to victory to 50 per cent plus one vote, small parties, which often win seats on low vote shares, might be threatened unless they can win significant numbers of transfers from voters who prefer other parties."

 Tactical voting

-Tactical voting means that a voter supports a candidate other than his or her sincere preference, in order to get a relatively desirable outcome.
+Tactical voting means that a voter supports a candidate other than their sincere preference, in order to get a relatively desirable outcome.
 No conventional (i.e. ordinal) voting system can eliminate tactical voting (under the Gibbard–Satterthwaite theorem), and situations in which AV is susceptible to tactical voting can be demonstrated.
 The Yes to AV campaign argued that, under AV, such scenarios were rare or theoretical.
 The independent market research group Ipsos MORI has published a guide to AV.
 This states that the scenario in which tactical voting might influence the outcome of an AV election "is very easy to demonstrate in the case of AV and is unlikely to be especially rare".
 It is however true that, under AV, it is harder for the tactical voter to know what effect he is going to have so the prevalence of what is strictly defined as "tactical voting" may be reduced under AV.

 First-past-the-post is a monotonic voting system, while AV meets independence of clones and mutual majority criteria.